UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Related Work

+\textbf{Physics-Informed Methods}.
+The physics-informed approach incorporates fundamental knowledge into the learning process \citep{karniadakis_physics-informed_2021}.
+This integration is achieved primarily through three bias types.
+The \textit{learning bias} uses soft constraints (e.g., PDE residuals in the loss function) but incurs significant training overhead \citep{shao_pignn-cfd_2023,taghizadeh_interpretable_2025}.
+The \textit{observational bias} leverages physics to modify input features (e.g., by extracting high-level physical indicators) \citep{pan_urban_2025}.
+A third type is the \textit{inductive bias}, which imposes hard constraints via network modules or graph structures to simulate physical processes \citep{xue_physics-informed_nodate,qu_physics-informed_2023,gao_urban_2024}.
+However, this traditional hard-constraint approach often sacrifices model flexibility.
+UrbanGraph addresses this challenge by adopting a novel, efficient form of the inductive bias.
+By imposing physics as a dynamic structural constraint via graph topology, UrbanGraph ensures consistency and interpretability without sacrificing necessary flexibility or incurring the PDE solver overhead associated with the learning bias.

 \textbf{Heterogeneous Graph Methods}.
 In the context of urban physical field prediction, Graph Neural Networks typically simplify the complex urban system into a homogeneous graph \citep{yu_street-level_2024,zheng_urban_2024}.
 However, this simplification limits the model's fidelity and interpretability.
 Heterogeneous graphs, which consist of multiple types of nodes and edges, can represent the rich semantic relationships in complex systems \citep{schlichtkrull_modeling_2017,zhang_heterogeneous_2019,zhao_heterogeneous_2021}.
 By designing type-aware message-passing mechanisms, Heterogeneous Graph Neural Networks (HGNNs) have achieved success in various tasks, such as quantifying road network homogeneity \citep{xue_quantifying_2022}, perceiving urban spatial heterogeneity \citep{xiao_spatial_2023}, learning urban region representations \citep{kim_effective_2025}, predicting the interactive behaviors of traffic participants \citep{li_interactive_2021}, and uncovering the dynamics of building carbon emissions \citep{yap_revealing_2025}.
-Although HGNNs have shown great potential in the field of urban computing, their application in microclimate prediction—specifically, leveraging them to explicitly differentiate between multiple physical processes to enhance model fidelity—remains an unexplored area.
+We bridge this gap by leveraging heterogeneity for physical operator decoupling, assigning distinct learnable operators to fundamentally different environmental interactions.